julien-muke/ec2-auto-scaling-terraform/README.md

 ## 4. Create Gateway for Private Subnet

+This code snippet is used to configure networking resources in an AWS environment using Terraform.

 In your code editor, open the `gateways-private.tf` file to review the configuration.

 <details>